 This beauty is called a Paper Plain.
 Chances are, you’ve never heard of this cocktail before.
 This is a pandemic favorite of my husband.
 And It is not lost on me that this drink has “plane” in the title, something we haven’t been able to step foot on in some time.
 Life can be ironic sometimes.

 The Paper Plane Invention

 The Paper Plain is not similar in taste to The Last Word, but in formula.
-This cocktail consists of equal parts bourbon, Amaro Nonino, Aperol and lemon juice.
-Another similarity and appealing aspect about both the Last Word and the Paper Plane is they both have perfect balance between bitter, sour and herbal notes.
+This cocktail consists of equal parts bourbon, Amaro Nonino, Aperol, and lemon juice.
+Another similarity and appealing aspect about both The Last Word and The Paper Plane is they both have the perfect balance between bitter, sour, and herbal notes.

 Bourbon and lemon juice are common ingredients in most home bars.
-Aperol, the backbone of the ever popular Aperol Spritz, is easy to come by.
-Amaro Nonino is the unique bittersweet ingredient that adds a truly special element to the cocktail.
-This liqueur is made from a base of grappa and includes notes of botanicals, alpine herbs and orange peel.
+Aperol, the backbone of the ever-popular Aperol Spritz, is easy to come by.
+Amaro Nonino is a unique bittersweet ingredient that adds a truly special element to the cocktail.
+This liqueur is made from a base of grappa and includes notes of botanicals, alpine herbs, and orange peel.

 With its three equal parts, the Paper Plane is not difficult to make.
 But its creator emphasizes not to over-mix it.
 The key with this cocktail is you want it cold, but not watery.
 While bourbon is very present in this modern cocktail, it is not by any means overwhelming, making the Paper Plane a great gateway drink for drinkers who are new to whiskey.